What is kimchi?

 Once it’s mixed it’s left in huge barrels to ferment.
 Some kimchis are jarred after just 3 or 4 days, but we wanted Kim Kong Kimchi to have a richer, more developed flavour, so we ferment ours for much longer.

 My name’s James (or Jim), and one day in January 2016 I was experimenting with a new fermentation crock, to see if I could make a kimchi that tasted as close as possible to traditional kimchi (which contains fish products) but using vegan ingredients.
 I created something that I thought was really delicious, but I had way too much of it!
 So I posted on a couple of local Facebook groups in Harringay to see if anyone wanted some, and got a really great response.
-Now you can find it in loads of stores, all the way from Whitstable to Glasgow.
+Now you can find it in loads of stores, all the way from Oxford to Brighton.